Horrible Science (stage show): Synopsis

 Birmingham Mail explains "it tells the story of Billy Miller who enters the mad theme park world of Horrible Science.
 With time against him, Billy has to battle lots of hideous facts and factors to ensure life can go on."

 The play "covers much of the Key Stage 2 Science curriculum".

 Reception

-The show received a rating of 3.9/5 on Ticketmaster based on 65 audience reviews.
+The show received a rating of 3.9 out of 5 on Ticketmaster based on 65 audience reviews.

 The Stage said "It's fair to say that the four actors are completely upstaged by the huge screen layout that is their backdrops", and added that "When giant poos, speeding meteorites and voracious microbes are coming straight at you out of the screen, science seems at once the horriblest, most brilliant subject in the world."

 The Public Reviews gave it a rating of 3 out of 5 stars, concluding that "Science wise, it's not going enlighten a young audience, but for entertainment value it's a good show."
 Camden Review said "this is a perfect show for all the family, giving children the chance to enjoy educational topics."